 College can be stressful!
 Sean’s Corner is a safe place to go to relax, browse mental health literature and resources, or simply to de-stress.
 Located to the immediate left in North Towers lobby.

 Looking for an on-campus job?
-Search available openings at https://www.collegecentral.com/concord (Student tab).
-For information about payroll and employment procedures contact the Business Office at 304-384-5972.
+Search available openings on Handshake.
+For information about payroll and employment procedures contact the Business Office at 304-384-5972 or visit our Payroll Office webpage.

 These elected and/or appointed students are your representatives to the Concord administration, its Board of Governors, and to State officials.
 It also includes a peer Student Conduct System.
 SGA meets every Thursday at 4 p.m. in the Student Center State Room.
 Meetings are open to all interested persons.
 Office is located on the ground floor in the Student Center.

-Student Support Services serves first-generation, low income, or disabled students by providing free comprehensive services, including personal, academic, career counseling, tutoring, reading skills support, and a computer lab.
-Student Center Room 202.
+Student Support Services (SSS) serves first-generation, low income, or disabled students by providing free comprehensive services, including personal, academic, career counseling, tutoring, reading skills support, and a computer lab.
+SSS is located in Student Center Room 202.
+Learn more about Student Support Services at concord.edu/sss.

 To provide quiet areas for study, Concord has a number of lounges throughout campus.
 A 24-hour study lounge with computers is in the Rahall Atrium, monitored by camera; residence hall study lounges are available for residential students; and the Student Center study lounge is located near the dining hall entrance in the Jean & Jerry Beasley Student Center.